phalcon/documentation/docs/performance.md

 Furthermore, the amount of memory available for opcode caching needs to be enough to hold all files of your applications.
 The default of 128MB is usually enough for even larger codebases.

 ### Serverside cache
-[APCu][apcu] can be used to cache the results of computational expensive operations or otherwise slow data sources like webservices with high latency.
-What makes a result cacheable is another topic, as a rule of thumb: the operations needs to be executed often and yield identical results.
+[APCu][apcu] can be used to cache the results of computationally expensive operations or otherwise slow data sources like web services with high latency.
+What makes a result cacheable is another topic, as a rule of thumb: the operations need to be executed often and yield identical results.
 Make sure to measure through profiling that the optimizations actually improved execution time.

 ```ini